 Decision

-• The decision along with feedback should be relayed to the student by the committee chair within one week after the exam.
+- The decision along with feedback will be relayed to the student by the Office of Graduate Student Affairs within one week of the exam.

 Appeals